saucelabs/sauce-docs/docs/test-fairy/testing-an-app/feedback.md

 It can improve your app user experience and make it easier for your testers to communicate with you their thoughts on how to make your app better.

-### Using in-app feedback as is
+### Using In-app Feedback as is

-TestFairy provides an easy way to collect this feedback.
+TestFairy provides an effortless way to collect this feedback.

 If you [added the TestFairy SDK](https://docs.testfairy.com/SDK/Adding_The_SDK_To_Your_App.html) to your app, then all you need to do is enable the **In-App Bug Reporting** feature in your build settings in the TestFairy dashboard, and you can start collection feedbacks from your users with `"shake to report"`: